nielsenjared/nielsenjared.github.io/content/blog/motivation/index.md

 ---
-title: Motivation
+title: How Do We Find Motivation?
 date: '2020-12-11'
-description: "Hey"
+description: "How do you find motivation?
+How do you find motivation in a year like this?
+It's challenging enough to Get Things Done, so how do you find motivation to continue learning new skills?"
-keywords: ['']
+keywords: ['motivation', 'learning']
 ---

 ![](./jarednielsen-solution-rubber-duck-motivation.jpg)

-How do you stay motivated?
-How do you stay motivated in a year like 2020?
+How do you find motivation?
+How do you find motivation in a year like 2020?
+It's challenging enough to Get Things Done, so how do you find motivation to continue learning new skills?

-## What is Motivation?

-Why do we do what we do?
-Because we want to do it or because someone tells us to do it?
-This is challenging enough, but becomes even moreso for lifelong learners.
-How do we stay motivated to continue learning new skills?

 In [Ultralearning](https://amzn.to/33IZMF0), Scott Young counsels us to answer the question, ‘Why?’

 Why am I learning this?

-He divides projects into two types of motivation:
+Young divides projects into two types of motivation:

 * Instrumental